The Inside Cabin

 Enter the number of port days: This is used as a multiplier for onboard consumption on port days.

-Total Airfare/Car: Enter the round trip airfare or the cost of your other transportation to and from the cruise port.
+Total Airfare/Car: Enter the round-trip airfare or the cost of other transportation to and from the cruise port.

 Pre/Post Cruise Hotel: Enter the cost of any hotels you plan to stay in before and after the cruise.

-Transfers: Enter the total cost of your transfers from the airport to your hotel and then to the ship and then the same on the return.
+Transfers: Enter the total cost of your transfers from the airport to your hotel, then to the ship, and then the same on the return.

-Baggage Shipment: If you plan to ship bags separately enter $100 per bag if you are in the USA or CANADA otherwise $250 a bag elsewhere.
+Baggage Shipment: If you plan to ship bags separately, enter $134 per bag in the USA, $209 from CANADA; otherwise, enter $384 per bag from Europe

 OBC: Enter the total amount of Onboard Credits you will receive.

-The next section, left hand column, gives you a chance to enter the prices for various items sold or offered onboard.
+The left-hand column section lets you enter the prices for various items sold or offered onboard.
 I have entered approximate prices for many items.
 If you want to use different prices, you can enter them here.
 If you are happy with these prices, you can leave them alone.
 For the price of shore excursions, enter the average price of a single shore excursion.
 This number will be multiplied by the number of passengers you entered earlier.

 The onboard usage will be entered into the next two columns.
 In these columns, enter the expected usage for both passengers.
-If you have a drink every other day enter .5, every third day .3 and so on.
-Rough numbers are fine here as you are simply trying to get a ball bark estimate.
+If you have a drink every other day, enter .5, every third day, .3, and so on.
+Rough numbers are fine here, as you are simply trying to get a ballpark estimate.

 On the lower right side, you can enter your expected Casino losses and how much you expect to spend in the onboard shops.